DBCC INDEXDEFRAG (Transact-SQL)

 DBCC INDEXDEFRAG also compacts the pages of an index, taking into consideration the fill factor specified when the index was created.
 Any empty pages created because of this compaction are removed.
 For more information, see Specify Fill Factor for an Index.

 If an index spans more than one file, DBCC INDEXDEFRAG defragments one file at a time.
 Pages do not migrate between files.

 DBCC INDEXDEFRAG reports the estimated percentage completed every five minutes.
 DBCC INDEXDEFRAG can be stopped at any point in the process, and any completed work is retained.

 Unlike DBCC DBREINDEX, or the index building operation generally, DBCC INDEXDEFRAG is an online operation.
 It does not hold locks long term.
 Therefore, DBCC INDEXDEFRAG does not block running queries or updates.
 Because the time to defragment is related to the level of fragmentation, a relatively unfragmented index can be defragmented faster than a new index can be built.
 A very fragmented index might take considerably longer to defragment than to rebuild.

 The defragmentation is always fully logged, regardless of the database recovery model setting.
 For more information, see ALTER DATABASE (Transact-SQL).
 The defragmentation of a very fragmented index can generate more log than a fully logged index creation.
-However, the defragmentation, is performed as a series of short transactions; therefore, it does not require a large log if log backups are taken frequently or if the recovery model setting is SIMPLE.
+However, the defragmentation is performed as a series of short transactions, so a large log is unnecessary if log backups are taken frequently or if the recovery model setting is SIMPLE.

 DBCC INDEXDEFRAG shuffles index leaf pages in place.
 Therefore, if an index is interleaved with other indexes on disk, running DBCC INDEXDEFRAG against that index does not make all leaf pages in the index contiguous.
 To improve the clustering of pages, rebuild the index.